basarat/monaco/README.md

 ## How monaco-editor-core is built

 Please see `vscode/build/monaco/README.md`.
 We simplified it and the process is documented in `prepare.sh`.
 Some notes on monaco-editor-core:

 * the `build/gulpfile.editor.js` contains the monaco building stuff.
 * the `monaco.d.ts` api is built with `build/monaco/api.ts`.

-Note: the `monaco.d.ts.recipe` is loosely related to `editor.main.ts` etc. You get to use the outcome of the recipe (i.e. `monaco.d.ts`) as `typeof monaco.something` in your `editor.main` stuff to ensure types match 🌹
+Note: the `monaco.d.ts.recipe` is loosely related to `editor.main.ts` etc. You get to use the outcome of the recipe (i.e. `monaco.d.ts`) as `typeof monaco.something` in your `editor.main` stuff to ensure types match but it can fail silently due to excessive use of `any` so be careful 🌹

 Also `@internal` stuff is stripped by `api.ts`, if you try to bring it all in you will get errors as a lot of stuff is hidden and you will need to bring in all of it using `api` + `editor.main` (quite a bit of work.)